TABLE OF CONTENTS

 Once enrolled at the university, the student identification number assigned to each student will serve as the primary identifier for the student record and for transacting business and receiving services.
 With rare exceptions (e.g. financial aid, employment, Veterans Affairs benefits, requests for archived transcripts and records), a student's Social Security Number should not be requested by a campus office.
 At JMU and elsewhere, if students are asked to supply their SSN or other personal data, they should make sure they understand why the information is required and, for university functions, students should substitute their student ID number instead of SSN whenever possible.
 Students should use caution and help keep their personal information protected.

-The 3rd floor area assists students with questions and procedures for initial registration and course adjustment via My Madison (mymadison.jmu.edu) and walk-in service.
-It is located in Warren Hall room 300.
+Our office assists students with questions and procedures for initial registration and course adjustment via My Madison (mymadison.jmu.edu) and walk-in service.
+Our office is located in the Student Success Center, Suite 5300.

 Steps to enroll in classes at JMU:

 All currently enrolled undergraduate students will have enrollment appointments during advance registration for each term.
 Advance registration is the period in which students initially enroll in classes according to assigned appointment times.
 Advance registration dates are as follows:

 Spring Semester November